joshbrew/OpenSourceCreatorResources/README.md

 https://opencv.org

 #### NodeJS
 Package and library manager for Javascript projects.
-Pretty essential for any applications and lets you access tens of thousands of libraries.
+Pretty essential for any applications and lets you access tens of thousands of packaged libraries and share work.

 https://nodejs.org